 Wycliffe began to attract a group of followers – known as the Lollards.
 They spread Wycliffe’s teaching and ideas throughout England.
 His political influence was such that he was even blamed for the peasant’s revolt of 1381 – though he disapproved of it.

 Attacks against Wycliffe continued until his death.
-But, supported by sufficient number of people (especially in Oxford, and parliament) he was never excommunicated or derived of his position.
+But, supported by a sufficient number of people (especially in Oxford, and Parliament) he was never excommunicated or derived of his position.

 After retiring to Lutterworth, Wycliffe suffered a stroke on Dec 28, 1384, and died three days later.

 20 years later, Wycliffe was condemned as a heretic and his books should be burned and his body exhumed and bones crushed.
 However, Wycliffe had already left a profound mark on English and European thought.
 He had challenged the authority of the church and pope, laying the foundation for the future Reformation, which would reject the Papacy and promote the Bible.
 Also, his work to make an English version of the Bible available was a critical moment in English Christianity.

 Further Reading on John Wycliffe